yowainwright/codependence/README.md

 ### `rootDir`: `string`

-An **optional** string which can used to specify the root directory to run checks from;
+An **optional** string which can be used to specify the root directory to run checks from;

 - The default value is `"./"`